espaspw/Resource-Guide/resources.md

 - [Singlish Dictionary](http://www.singlishdictionary.com/)

 # Character Dictionaries (字典)
 - [Zdic (漢典)](http://www.zdic.net/) \[C↔C,EN\]\[Online\] Primarily a Mandarin-Mandarin dictionary.
-Compiles the pretty much everything of readers of Modern Chinese Language need in a single search bar: definitions, translations (probably lifted from MoeDict, sometimes broken up by sense in the Xiandai Hanyu Cidian 5th Edition like defintions), etymology, 說文解字、康熙詞典), shaped-based input combination lookup (五筆、倉頡、鄭碼), variant characters, readings in related chinese languages (音韵方言), etc.
+Compiles the pretty much everything of readers of Modern Chinese Language need in a single search bar: definitions, translations (probably lifted from MoeDict, sometimes also provides translations along individual senses probably lifted from Xiandai Hanyu Cidian 5th Edition), etymology, 說文解字、康熙詞典), shaped-based input combination lookup (五筆、倉頡、鄭碼), variant characters, readings in related Chinese languages (音韵方言), etc.
 - [Multi-function Chinese Character Database CC-English-C](http://humanum.arts.cuhk.edu.hk/Lexis/lexi-mf/) (Uses homophones in addition to romanisation for pronunciation, for those that are more comfortable with that than romanisation) (Also has audio clips, but those can be a little stretched out to emphasise the tones)
 - [Ctext Dictionary](http://ctext.org/dictionary.pl?if=en) - Classical Chinese character dictionary and document archive.
 - 新华華字典, the dictionary given free of charge to every Mainland Chinese student
-- \[[Android](https://play.google.com/store/apps/details?id=com.wordinterpret.dictionary)\] Shuowen Jiezi (說文解字) - Analyses character eytmology in Classical Chinese, or more specifically, traces the makeup of seal script (小篆) characters and attempts to explain how the creates their meaning.
+- \[[Android](https://play.google.com/store/apps/details?id=com.wordinterpret.dictionary)\] Shuowen Jiezi (說文解字) - Analyses character etymology in Classical Chinese, or more specifically, traces the make-up of seal script (小篆) characters and attempts to explain how the creates their meaning.
 First published in AD.
 121 by Xu Shen (許慎), the version annotated by Qing scholar Duan Yuancai (段玉裁) is frequently referenced by Chinese students even today.
 The Android app additionally contains a dictionary with definitions in Modern Mandarin (though I am not sure where it pulls its definitions from at the moment).
-- [Zhongwen](http://www.zhongwen.com/) \[EN↔ZH\]\[Online\] (Unrelated to popup dictionary).
+- [Zhongwen](http://www.zhongwen.com/) \[EN↔ZH\]\[Online\] (Unrelated to pop-up dictionary).
 Lightweight and responsive.
 Alternative to Wenlin for radical-based breakdown of characters and shared-radical map.
 However, character search does not work (might be encoding issue) and unable to copy paste.

 # Specialist Dictionaries
 - Pleco - A dictionary aggregator, you get a \[ZH↔EN\] dictionary (unsure if CEDICT or tailor-made one) for free, but then you can purchase 现代汉语词典, Words.hk, 现代汉语规范词典 etc. You may wish to look at the following [user-land dictionaries](https://github.com/alexhk90/Pleco-User-Dictionaries) assembled by alexhk09
-- [Baidu Baike](https://baike.baidu.com/) \[ZH→ZH,EN\] An encyclopedia, but it does list definitions.
+- [Baidu Baike](https://baike.baidu.com/) \[ZH→ZH,EN\] An encyclopaedia, but it does list definitions.
 - Wikipedia - Great for translating technical jargon or just generally specific words.
-Find the article, then click on the chinese version of that article.
+Find the article, then click on the Chinese version of that article.
 Unfortunately filters in and out of being on the blacklist for the Great Firewall of China.
 - [HanziCraft](http://hanzicraft.com/), Breaks down character into radicals and assorted strokes.
 Also features a table list of homonyms.
-- http://dictall.com/indu/035/0340368F65C.htm - For technical translation, though wikipedia works too.
+- http://dictall.com/indu/035/0340368F65C.htm - For technical translation, though Wikipedia works too.
 Not really sure how useful this is as it does not seem to received updates.

 # Reading Material (閱讀材料)
 - [Storyfree](http://storyfree.com/) - Children stories